Amemome/Practice-copy/README.md

 # Practice-copy
-to copy projects to study css and js etc. implementation skills.
+by coping projects to study css and js etc. improve implementation skills.